How to Enable Indexing of Custom File Types in Crafter Studio

 By default the following mimetypes are indexed:

-In this blog post, we’ll explore how to enable support for custom MIME types in CrafterCMS, using .vtt
+In this blog post, we’ll explore how to enable support for custom MIME types in CrafterCMS, using .csv

-files (Web Video Text Tracks) as an example.
+files (Comma Seperated Values) as an example.
 This method can be applied to any file type you want to index and make available in the Studio UI.

 Why Some Files Don’t Appear in the File Selector